SvenRosvall/VLCB-Arduino/docs/Design.md

 EventConsumerService
 : Handles incoming events that shall result in actions on the module.
+If the COE parameter is set it will also handle outgoing events.

 ConsumeOwnEventsService
-: Passes events produced by the producer service back to the consumer service.
+: Enables passing events produced by the producer service back to the consumer service.
-It is not posible to receive an event whilst transmitting it for self consumption.
-This service provides a buffer that holds a copy of produced events and allows them to be subsequently read by the consumer service for action as with any other received event.
-It uses no op codes and is only a bridge between the producer and consumer services.
+It doesn't do anything else than setting the COE parameter flag which also tells the EventConsumerService to also look for outgoing events on the command bus.

 LongMessageService
 : Handles the long message extension to CBUS as defined in RFC005.